Master of Science in Public Health

-Under the direction of a faculty advisor the student completes a practicum in their area of specialty track in order to apply and to further develop their academic skills.
+Under the direction of a faculty advisor, students complete a practicum in their specialty track in order to apply and to further develop their academic skills.
 Each practicum requires a minimum of 240 hours of work at the practicum site.

 Capstone Project (4 credits)

-The capstone project is a culminating experience that provides students the opportunity to synthesize, integrate, and apply their curricular knowledge to a significant public health problem in the student
+The capstone project is a culminating experience that provides students the opportunity to synthesize, integrate, and apply their curricular knowledge to a significant public health problem in their specialty track.

 Focus in Global Health